 The village green is predominantly formal and dominated by grass, with predominantly deciduous trees on the site.
 All trees on the village green and surrounding area are protected by preservation orders under the Conservation Area status afforded to the village.
-As the trees mature they are regularly surveyed by a certified contractor to assess their danger, with any work needed undertook immediately.

-Tree planting occurs to largely replace old stock, or in areas deemed to be in need of more trees.
+Tree planting occurs to largely replace old stock, or in areas deemed to need more trees.
 Native trees are predominantly chosen, due to their superior biodiversity value.
-A review of the trees chosen by the Council is due to take place in 2019, with more consideration placed upon choosing native trees that are able to withstand changing climatic conditions that the UK will be facing in future years.
-A Rowan tree (Sorbus aucuparia) was planted as a memorial tree on the village green in January 2019
+A review of the trees chosen by the Council took place in 2019, with more consideration placed upon choosing native trees that are able to withstand changing climatic conditions that the UK will be facing in future years.
+A Rowan tree (Sorbus aucuparia) was planted as a memorial tree on the village green in January 2019.